-Panatone Finvest Limited, a subsidiary of Tata Sons Private Ltd plans to acquire a controlling stake in telecom equipment maker Tejas Networks.
+Pantone Finvest Limited, a Tata Sons Private Ltd subsidiary, plans to acquire a controlling stake in telecom equipment maker Tejas Networks.

-Panatone Finvest will buy a 43.3 percent stake in Tejas Networks for Rs 1,850 crore and along with other Tata Group companies, Panatone would make a public announcement to acquire up to another 26 percent stake in Tejas.
+Pantone Finvest will buy a 43.3 percent stake in Tejas Networks for Rs 1,850 crore.
+Along with other Tata Group companies, Pantone would publicly announce acquiring up to another 26 percent stake in Tejas.

-Tejas Networks has executed definitive agreements with Panatone.
+Tejas Networks has executed definitive agreements with Pantone.

 In a regulatory filing, Tejas said that it sees a very large opportunity in the telecom sector both in India and global markets with the new cycle of investments in 5G and fiber-based broadband rollouts.

 Tejas Networks will utilize the proceeds raised from the preferential allotment to invest organically and inorganically in the research & development, sales and marketing, people, and infrastructure and to enhance its manufacturing and operational capabilities to cater to this large market opportunity, and for another general corporate purpose.